Sushmita Shrestha Sushmita Shrestha

 Annapurna Three Peak Expedition

-• Technical Climbing: Chulu West Peak requires moderate technical skills, including ice and rock climbing.
-Pisang peak requires being comfortable traversing on rocky formations
+• Technical Climbing: Chulu East and West Peak requires moderate technical skills, including ice and rock climbing.
+Chulu Far East peak requires is a lesser technical approach to mostly being high altitude trekking peak.

 • Physical Demands: High level of fitness required due to challenging terrains and higher altitudes